What percentage of Marketers value Social Media Marketing as an integral part of their overall marketing strategy?96%

 Engagement metrics paint a better picture because building a lasting relationship works on social –

-- Reach: Post reach is the number of unique users who saw the post.
-Reach gives us an idea if the posted content is spreading across the social platform and if it is actually successful in reaching the user’s feeds.
+Reach: Post reach is the number of unique users who saw the post.
+Reach gives you an idea if the posted content is spreading across the social platform and if it is actually successful in reaching the user’s feeds.

 It is also necessary to find the perfect balance between target content and being overly promotional.
 In fact, almost 50% of users say that they will unfollow a brand if there are too many promotional messages.
 Moreover, approximately 40% of users say they will unfollow a brand that shared too much of irrelevant content.

 Brands gain respect by just being present and talking to your audience on social media.
 That’s why social customer care is extremely important to brands wanting to increase audience awareness.
 It is all about engagement and brands should not miss out on an opportunity to converse with social audience.

 Most users believe brands should respond to social media messages within four hours whereas most brands take more than double of this time to respond to users.

 Social media campaigns utilize one or more of the social media channels be it Facebook, Twitter, Tumblr, Pinterest, Instagram, YouTube, Google Plus, etc all to promote a message, build awareness or a brand.

 LinkedIn and Facebook are leading social media platforms where clients can hyper target their ads.

 Hyper-targeting not only uses public profile information but also information users submit but hide from others.

 Most of these social media platforms have their own built-in data analytics tools which help the marketer to keep a tab on the progress of the campaigns, the level of engagement being generated, the success of the campaigns and the overall performance of the campaigns.